denten-courses/masters-seminar/README.md

-This MA seminar (1) provides a selective overview of major developments in Anglophone literary studies, (2) introduces students to advanced research methods in the field, and (3) develops familiarity with professional norms, practices, and common forms of discourse.
+This MA seminar (1) provides a selective overview of major developments in Anglophone literary studies, (2) introduces students to advanced research methods in the field, and (3) develops familiarity with professional norms and practices.

 Since these topics greatly exceed the capacity of a single semester, our goal will be to establish a framework that will continue to grow and consolidate throughout your professional career.
-Each week we will read and discuss several essays (stand-alone or book chapters), representative of a decade--- starting with the turn of the twentieth century and ending in the twenty-first.
+Each week we will read and discuss several essays (stand-alone or book chapters), representative of a decade---starting with the turn of the twentieth century and ending in the twenty-first.

-Students should expect to participate actively in weekly discussions, in-class and online, as well as to complete short written skill-building assignments.
+Students should expect to participate actively in weekly discussions, in-class and online, and to complete regular short written skill-building assignments.
-Together, we will reflect on the morphology of an academic essay, book, conference paper, journal, archive, and press.
-We will have the chance to share effective strategies for brainstorming, researching, writing, editing, and bringing your projects to completion.
+Together, we will reflect on the morphology of common academic forms---such as the essay, book, conference paper, journal, archive, and press---as well as share effective strategies for brainstorming, researching, organizing, writing, editing, and bringing your projects to completion.

 **Required Texts**